-Many of our holiday traditions probably seem weird from an outside perspective.
+Many holiday traditions in the U.S. probably seem weird from an outside perspective.
 For instance, trampling our fellow citizens to get a cheap deal on Black Friday, dragging a tree indoors to decorate, and gathering around in the cold with thousands of other people to watch a silver ball slowly drop a few feet.
-But some holiday traditions from elsewhere in the world seem downright creepy.
-Here are some of the strangest holiday traditions from around the world.
+But some holiday traditions that are celebrated in Europe seem downright creepy.
+Here are some of the strangest holiday traditions from around Europe.

-In case the thought of a stranger (Santa) breaking into your house through your chimney wasn’t creepy enough, Norway has given the mythological man a sinister friend—Krampus.
-Krampus tags along with St. Nicolas, and while St. Nicolas doles out candy to the good kids, Krampus’ job is to punish the naughty ones.
+In case the thought of a stranger (Santa) breaking into your house through your chimney weren’t creepy enough, Austria and other central European countries have given the mythological man a sinister friend—Krampus.
+Krampus tags along with St. Nicholas, and while St. Nicholas doles out candy to the good kids, Krampus’ job is to punish the naughty ones.

-This demon-looking character beats bad children with birch branches, or kidnaps them in his sack and takes them away, never to be seen again.
+This demonic-looking character beats bad children with birch branches or kidnaps them in his sack and takes them away, never to be seen again.

 If you want to experience the true terror of Krampus, watch this movie about him (after the kids are in bed).